 Assessment methods: Oral exam: Final exam is defence of the project - 20min. presentation in Powerpoint and 5 min. discussion.
-Prerequisite for the exam is 90% attendance in the lectures a.
-Basic terms and categories
+Prerequisite for the exam is 90% attendance in the lectures

 Analytical and Inorganic Chemistry extend the knowledge of high school chemistry and makes chemistry more practically oriented.
 The undergraduate is being prepared for further studies in chemical disciplines such as Organic Chemistry, Physical Chemistry and Biochemistry.